shinyquagsire23/monado/doc/targets.md

 cases, the entry point might be provided by one of the modules being combined to form the target.
-For instance, an OpenXR runtime must expose `xrNegotiateLoaderRuntimeInterface`: this function is provided by the OpenXR state tracker `st_oxr`, so the OpenXR runtime target just has to link the state tracker in and ensure that symbol is present and visible in the final build product.
+For instance, an OpenXR runtime must expose `xrNegotiateLoaderRuntimeInterface`: this function is provided by the OpenXR state tracker `st_oxr`, so the OpenXR runtime target links the state tracker in and ensures that symbol is present and visible in the final build product.

-Then, the target must provide access to the collection of devices desired.
+Then, the target must provide an interface to the collection of devices desired.
-Target device access is provided by implementing the `xrt_instance` interface in your target and providing a definition of `xrt_instance_create` that instantiates your implementation.
+This is done by implementing the `xrt_instance` interface in your target and providing a definition of `xrt_instance_create` that instantiates your implementation.

 All methods of `xrt_instance` are required, though the `get_prober` method may output a null pointer if the instance is not using a prober, and targets that do